 - Jet ski in the USA and New Zealand.

-- Downhill luge in Rotorua and Queenstown (both New Zealand) and a similar thing on wheels in Portugal.
+- Downhill luge in Rotorua and Queenstown (both New Zealand) and a similar things on wheels in Portugal. and Italy.

 - Caterham Seven in the Alps.

 - Ferrari 488 GTB and one in a Lamborghini Huracàn on the Monza racetrack.

 - Lamborghini Huracàn and also a Lotus Exige on the Monza racetrack again.